Linus4/eldritchinstinct/main.typ

 === Rounds

-The game typically plays without strict time accounting.
-In a fight or circumstance where timing is helpful, use rounds to keep track of when something occurs.
-A round is roughly ten seconds of in-game time.
+A round is roughly ten seconds of in-game time and proceeds with each side taking turns.
+Each round starts with all PCs that are able to act, followed by their opponents. _The results of each side’s actions occur simultaneously._

+If there is a chance that a PC is surprised at the start of combat, they have to make a DEX save in order to act in the first round.

+=== Round Order

+Each round, the Warden telegraphs the most likely actions taken by NPCs or monsters.
+All PCs declare their actions before dice are rolled.

 === Actions

-In one round, a character may move somewhere close (15 m) and take up to one action.
-This may be checking someone's vitals, attacking, reloading a gun, making a second move, dragging someone to the ground or some other reasonable action.
+On their turn, a character may move 15 m and take one action.
+This may be giving aid to an injured character, attacking, reloading a gun, making a second move, dragging someone to the ground or some other reasonable action.

-Each round, the PCs declare what they are doing before dice are rolled.
-If a character attempts something risky, the Warden calls for a save for appropriate players or NPCs.

-=== Round Order

-The Warden telegraphs the most likely actions taken by NPCs or monsters.
-Players act before their opponents.
-If there is a chance that the PCs are surprised at the start of combat, they have to make a DEX save in order to act in the first round.

 === Attacking & Damage

 The attacker rolls their weapon die and subtracts the target’s armor, then deals the remaining total to their opponent’s HP.
+Attacks in combat automatically hit.
 Unarmed attacks always do 1d4 damage.

 === Multiple Attackers

 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.
+All actions are declared before being resolved.

 #pagebreak()

 === Attack Modifiers

-If fighting from a position of weakness (such as through cover or with bound hands), the attack is *impaired* and the attacker must roll 1d4 damage regardless of the damage die used during the attack.
+If fighting from a position of weakness (such as through cover or with bound hands), the attack is *Impaired* and the attacker must roll 1d4 damage regardless of the attack's damage die.

-If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is *enhanced*, allowing the attacker to roll 1d12 damage instead of their normal die.
+If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is *Enhanced*, allowing the attacker to roll 1d12 damage instead of their normal die.

 === Dual Weapons

 If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.
-This is denoted as dX + dX.
+This is denoted with a plus symbol, e.g. dX+dX.

 === Blast

-Attacks with the blast quality affect all targets in the noted area, rolling separately for each affected character.
+Attacks with the Blast quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.

 === Critical Damage

 Damage that reduces a target’s HP below zero decreases a target’s STR by the amount remaining.
-They must then immediately make a STR save to avoid critical damage, using their new STR score.
-Additionally, some enemies have special abilities or effects that are triggered when their target fails a critical damage save.
+They must then immediately make a STR save to avoid Critical Damage, using their new STR score.

+Additionally, some enemies have special abilities or effects that are triggered when their target fails a Critical Damage save.

 A PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If left untreated, they die within the hour.
-If given aid and rest, they will probably stabilize: roll 1d100 on the *Wounds Table*.
+If given aid (such as bandages), they will stabilize: roll a d100 on the *Wounds Table*.

 === Ability Score Loss

 If a PC’s STR is reduced to 0, they die.
 If their DEX is reduced to 0, they are paralyzed.
 If their WIL is reduced to 0, they are delirious.

-Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.
+If a PC takes damage outside of combat, they should instead receive damage to an Attribute, typically STR.

 === Unconsciousness & Death